-Far too often people use the aging excuse and they may have some early onset dementia.
+Far too often people use the aging excuse when actually they may have some form of early onset dementia.

 Early Diagnosis is Critical

 Not getting it diagnosed can be a real problem.
-But, let’s talk continue to talk about what it feels like when you can’t get those to those words.
+But let’s continue to talk about what it feels like when you can’t get those to those words.
 They can be simple word or simple things that you should be able to remember.

-In conversation you want to communicate or just thinking about something, or some important point.
+In a conversation you may want to communicate or just are thinking about something, or some important point.